MOXA-ISD/developer-docs/docs/edge-intro.md

 }
 ```

-## Acquire Data
+## STEP 3: Polling Sensor Data Using MODBUS/TCP master APP

 ThingsPro Edge have ability to extend functions by installing APPs.
-We will start to do data acquisition by installing APP tagservice and modbusmaster.
+We will start to do data acquisition by installing and MODBUS/TCP  master APP.

+### 3.1.
+Install related services
 ```shell
 root@Moxa:~# appman app install tagservice root@Moxa:~# appman app install modbusmaster
 ```

-### Add Devices
+### 3.2.
+Add MODBUS slave devices and define tags to read

 Before creating a device, we must add a template that defines data elements(tags).
 The template can be download at [here](assets/edge/iologik-e2242.json)